 Now go to Pingdom and do your speed test again.

-The result: the page now loads in less than 2 seconds:
+The page now loads in less than 2 seconds:

 Notice that the page size has shrunk by more than half.

 Technique Six - Improve the Readability of Your Text